jquery/contribute.jquery.org/pages/triage.md

 * jQuery UI Trac - [bugs.jqueryui.com](http://bugs.jqueryui.com)

-Trac does not require you to have an account to report bugs, but you'll definitely want to [register](http://bugs.jquery.com/register) an account and log in with it.
+Trac does not require you to have an account to report bugs, but you'll definitely want to register an account and log in with it.
+(Separate registrations are required for the two bug trackers.)
 Having an account helps everyone in the discussion keep track of who else is participating, and it's very difficult to keep in touch with "anonymous."